lanl/spiner/README.md

 ## Contributors

+`Spiner` was primarily developed by Jonah Miller in collaboration with
+- Chad Meyer
+- Daniel Holladay
+- Josh Dolence

-`Spiner` and `ports-of-call` were primarily developed by
+The underlying portability machinery in `ports-of-call` was primarily developed by Chad Meyer in collaboration with
 - Jonah Miller
-- Chad Meyer
 - Daniel Holladay
 - Josh Dolence